mikeroyal/Game-Development-Guide/README.md

 [GameMaker Studio 2](https://www.yoyogames.com/gamemaker) is the latest and greatest incarnation of GameMaker.
 It has everything you need to take your idea from concept to finished game.
 With no barriers to entry and powerful functionality, GameMaker Studio 2 is the ultimate 2D development environment.

 [Godot](https://godotengine.org) is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.
 It provides a comprehensive set of common tools, so that users can focus on making games without having to reinvent the wheel.
 Games can be exported in one click to a number of platforms, including the major desktop platforms (Linux, Mac OSX, Windows) as well as mobile (Android, iOS) and web-based (HTML5) platforms.

+[DirectX 12 Ultimate](https://github.com/Microsoft/DirectX-Graphics-Samples) is an API(for high performance 2D & 3D graphics) from Microsoft.
+DirectX 12 Ultimate brings support for ray tracing, mesh shaders, variable rate shading, and sampler feedback.
+Available in Windows 2004 version(May 2020 Update).

 [Vulkan](https://www.khronos.org/vulkan/) is a modern cross-platform graphics and compute API that provides high-efficiency, cross-platform access to modern GPUs used in a wide variety of devices from PCs and consoles to mobile phones and embedded platforms.
 Vulkan is currently in development by the Khronos consortium.